cloud-shuttle/leptos-query/README.md

 A powerful, type-safe data fetching and caching library for [Leptos](https://github.com/leptos-rs/leptos) applications, inspired by React Query/TanStack Query.

+> **🤖 AI-Generated Code Notice**: This repository contains code that was primarily generated with the assistance of Large Language Models (LLMs).
+See [AI_GENERATED_DISCLAIMER.md](AI_GENERATED_DISCLAIMER.md) for full details about our AI-assisted development approach and quality assurance practices.

 ## ✨ Features

 - **🔄 Automatic Caching**: Intelligent cache management with configurable stale times